 WRI Indonesia is an independent research organization dedicated to contributing to the socioeconomic development of Indonesia in an inclusive and sustainable way.
-Our work is focused on four main areas: forests, climate, cities and transportation, as well as governance.
+Our work is focused on six main areas: forests, climate, energy, cities and transportation, governance, as well as ocean.
 We turn big ideas into action at the nexus of environment, economic opportunity, and human well-being.

 As Southeast Asia’s biggest economy and democracy, Indonesia offers much potential for growth opportunities.
 However, it is often achieved at the expense of environmental costs.
 While hosting world’s third-largest rainforest, Indonesia’s deforestation rate is also extremely high.
 A report (DNPI, 2010) suggests that 79% of the greenhouse gas emitted by Indonesia was coming from land-use change, deforestation, as well as peat degradation.